auth0/docs/articles/architecture-scenarios/application/spa-api/part-2.md

 That's it for now.
 When we are done with the SPA implementation we will revisit the dashboard and this Client's settings to make some changes in its configuration.

-<%= include('./_stepnav', {
- prev: ["1.
-Solution Overview", "/architecture-scenarios/application/spa-api/part-1"], next: ["3.
-API + SPA Implementation", "/architecture-scenarios/application/spa-api/part-3"]
-}) %>

 ## Configure the Authorization Extension

 You will need to ensure that the Authorization Extension is installed for your tenant.
 You can refer to the [Authorization Extension documentation](/extensions/authorization-extension#how-to-install) for details on how to do this.

 ### Define Permissions

-You will need to define Permissions which correlate with the scopes you have already defined.
+You will need to define Permissions which correlates with the scopes you have already defined.
 In the Authorization Extension, click the _Permissions_ tab, and then click on the **Create Permission** button.
 In the dialog, capture the details for each permission.
 Ensure that the name of the permission is exactly the same as the corresponding scope:

 ![Create Permission](/media/articles/architecture-scenarios/spa-api/create-permission.png)